projectcalico/calico/docs/mesos/ManualInstallCalicoDockerContainerizer.md

 quickly, you can run the `calicoctl node --libnetwork`:

 ```
-sudo ETCD_AUTHORITY=<HOST:PORT> ./calicoctl node --libnetwork
+sudo ETCD_AUTHORITY=<ETCD HOST:PORT> ./calicoctl node --libnetwork
 ```

-> Be sure to set the ETCD_AUTHORITY to the correct `IP/Hostname:Port` for your etcd cluster.
+Again, be sure to set the ETCD_AUTHORITY to the correct `IP/Hostname:Port` for your etcd cluster.

 Once you've started the Calico services or you've run the `node` command, you should see two Calico containers running in Docker: